HOGENT-Databases/DB2-Workshops/workshops/cursors.md

 - Finalized the exercises about stored procedures.

 ## Introduction
-In the previous workshop, you wrote a stored procedure to delete all orders for a given supplier called `DeleteOrdersFromSupplier`, the output parameter/return value of this stored procedure was the number of deleted orders.
+In the previous workshop about [stored procedures](/workshops/stored-procedures.md), you wrote a stored procedure to delete all orders for a given supplier called `DeleteOrdersFromSupplier`, the output parameter/return value of this stored procedure was the number of deleted orders.
 However the stored procedure didn't work due to a **foreign key constraint**.

 #### Code for the previous exercise